 Infrastructure investments last for decades, so it is critically important to plan and build low and zero-carbon energy and transportation projects today that promote long-term decarbonization and resilience to climate change impacts.
 To this end, in April 2021 President Biden announced the launch of USTDA’s Global Partnership for Climate-Smart Infrastructure to connect U.S. industry to major clean energy and transportation infrastructure projects in emerging economies.

-Since 2021, USTDA has already funded more than 50 activities with the potential to help unlock $65 billion in climate finance for energy and transportation projects in developing and middle-income countries that support ambitious climate goals.
-These activities are anticipated to support $15 billion in U.S. exports of advanced technologies and services to meet the climate mitigation and adaptation needs of overseas partners.
+Since the Partnership’s launch, USTDA has funded more than 80 activities with the potential to help unlock $70 billion in climate finance for energy and transportation projects in developing and middle-income countries that support ambitious climate goals.
+These activities are anticipated to support $18 billion in U.S. exports of advanced technologies and services to meet the climate mitigation and adaptation needs of overseas partners.
+For information on activities under the Partnership, please review our fact sheet.

 The Global Partnership for Climate-Smart Infrastructure facilitates the deployment of American-made technologies and services to realize climate-smart energy and transportation infrastructure in emerging economies using USTDA’s project preparation and partnership-building toolkit.
 This includes feasibility studies, technical assistance, and pilot projects, as well as reverse trade missions, industry conferences, and expert workshops.